bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

     ctrl
     SHIFT
     super FN alt hyper SPACE ctrl hyper
-(Note: Not quite for the xmodmap, but close enough, see comments below.)
+Compared to the above map, it swaps ctrl and hyper (Note: Not quite for the xmodmap, but close enough, see comments below.
+Nonte also that I'm undecided about not swapping the keys to the right of SPACE, or maybe placing an alt key there.
+There are advantages/disadvantages to that.)

-This is the keyboard I'm used to for the OS-X-terminal, and I can now bind the hyper key to other functions that I mind want: Chiefly x/c/v for copy/cut/paste, as well as e.g. t for new tab in terminal.
-If you use xemacs, the bindings will also work.
+The above keyboard layout is that one that I'm used to for the OS-X-terminal, and I can now bind the hyper key to other OS-X-type functions that I might want: Chiefly x/c/v for copy/cut/paste, as well as e.g. t for new tab in terminal.
+If you use (x)emacs, the bindings will also work.
+See separate page on autokey on how to do this.

 ## Switching between the two